Fighting the politics of greed

 Let’s keep Minnesota families together

 The war on drugs was a failed policy with racial and political undertones and must end.
 Criminalizing small drug offenses and mental health challenges has overwhelmed our prison system and destroyed families and lives.
 It is not the answer to addiction.
-Rebecca wants to decriminalize small drug offenses.
+Rebecca Otto wants to decriminalize small drug offenses.
 The evidence shows that drug and alcohol use is best approached as a public health issue versus a criminal justice issue.
 Nobody should go to jail for personal possession or use of drugs or alcohol, including marijuana.
 This is an especially important priority if we want to tackle our current opioid crisis, which was driven by the overprescription of pharmaceutical opioids that can be addictive with two weeks of use.
 In taking a public health approach to Minnesotans struggling with addiction, Rebecca supports the expansion of drug and mental health courts.
 Rebecca supports the development and commercialization of agricultural and industrial hemp.

 It’s not an achievement gap; it’s an opportunity gap

 Rebecca has a Masters of Education from the University of Minnesota and taught science for 5 years in Minnesota public schools.
 She wants all children to succeed in school so that they can engage in society in a meaningful way.
-Rebecca believes that a child’s education should be high quality regardless of zip code.
-She knows that the current funding system does not equitably fund our schools, and will work to reform it.
+Rebecca Otto believes that a child’s education should be high quality regardless of zip code.
+Tweet This She knows that the current funding system does not equitably fund our schools, and will work to reform it.
 And as Governor, Rebecca will not allow public funds to be diverted to private schools.